Context-Aware Semantic Similarity Measurement for Unsupervised Word Sense Disambiguation: Methods

 The ELMo representation of a sentence $s_i$ is then computed as a weighted sum of the hidden states at each layer $L$ as in Eq. \ref{eq:elmo}:

-where ELMo represents the sentence embedding for a given sentence $s$, $L$ is the number of layers in the ELMo model, $T{j}$ is the number of tokens in the $j$-th layer, $s_{j}$ and $s_{j,k}$ are the activations of the $j$-th layer for the entire sentence and the $k$-th token in the $j$-th layer, respectively, $\mathbf{w}{j}$ and $\mathbf{w}{j,k}$ are the corresponding weights for the $j$-th layer and the $k$-th token in the $j$-th layer, and $\gamma^{s}$ and $\gamma^{s}_{x}$ are scalar weights that are learned during training.
+where ELMo represents the embedding for a given sentence $s$, $L$ is the number of layers in the ELMo model, $T{j}$ is the number of tokens in the $j$-th layer, $s_{j}$ and $s_{j,k}$ are the activations of the $j$-th layer for the sentence and the $k$-th token in the $j$-th layer, respectively, $\mathbf{w}{j}$ and $\mathbf{w}{j,k}$ are the weights for the $j$-th layer and the $k$-th token in the $j$-th layer, and $\gamma^{s}$ and $\gamma^{s}_{x}$ are scalar weights obtained during training.

-The learned weights capture the importance of each layer for the specific task and allow ELMo to generate context-dependent embeddings that are useful for our purposes.
+The weights capture the importance of each layer for the specific task and allow ELMo to generate context-dependent embeddings that are useful for our purposes.